pulumi/pulumi-hugo/themes/default/content/blog/pulumi-service-updates/index.md

 ![""](dashboard-nav-collapsed.png)

-We made these changes to help you move through the Pulumi Service without losing your place and to ensure convenient access to key pages.
-Even if you collapse the navigation pane for more screen real estate, you can still get where you need to go!
+These changes will help you move through the Pulumi Service without losing your place and to ensure convenient access to key pages.
+You can even collapse the navigation pane for more screen real estate and still access any page you need.

 If you're looking for your account details, they have moved into the black utility toolbar.
 To access your account settings or logout of the Pulumi Service, select your profile image at the top right of your browser window.